ssh4net/DNG-CMake/README.md

 ## Overview

 This CMake build system allows building Adobe DNG SDK 1.7.1 using system-provided libraries instead of the bundled sources that may be obsolete or inefficient.
-It prioritizes using modern system libraries for ZIP, JPEG-XL, JPEG, and optionally Boost (uuid) and XMP.
+It prioritizes using modern system libraries for ZIP, JPEGXL, JPEG, and optionally Boost (uuid) and XMP.

 ## Prerequisites